 If you’re looking to work in the editorial fashion sector, the suite also includes an editorial studio where you can learn how to perfect your hair and make-up work for the camera and how to light, compose and take professional studio shots

 This module will provide an in-depth study of the human anatomy, structure, function and proportion being a primary focus.
 Students will utilise their anatomical knowledge to sculpt, mould, cast, colour and create realistic body parts to simulate surgical procedures in relation to a given brief.
-The culmination of these final body parts will be presented to an audience and incorporate blood and bladder work to simulate functions of the organs/body during surgery on cue.
+The culmination of these final body parts will be presented to an audience and will incorporate blood and bladder work to simulate functions of the organs/body during surgery on cue.

 This module will embrace the role of the prosthetic artist for film and television by working behind the scenes to a specific industry scenario/brief.
 Students will design and plan character prosthetic make-up transformations through analysis of the design scenario/brief and researching appropriate industry methods and materials.
-Students will then realise these designs, working to a budget to create a series of prosthetic appliances, with face, neck and hands being a primary focus.
-The completed character prosthetic transformations will then be screen-tested to demonstrate the functionality of the transformation.
+Students will then realise these designs, working to a budget to create a series of prosthetic appliances, with face/neck and hands being a primary focus.
+The completed character prosthetic transformations will then be screen tested to demonstrate the functionality of the transformation.
 Continuity skills will be demonstrated by reproducing the transformation again on a separate shoot day in order to gain footage and stills, which will be used as professional portfolio pieces.

 Professional Standards, Innovation and Practice

 This module will help to prepare students for onward employability within the commercial sector.
-It will give students experience of working within a commercial studio towards specific client briefs.
-The module allows students the opportunity to investigate a potential skill gap, innovation or opportunity within the sector in order to present a practical response to the identified brief, demonstrating their understanding of the sector and advancement of their technical skill.
-Students will present their practical response to develop their skills within networking, self-promotion and critical analysis in order to show an application of the key technical and transferable skills reflective of onward employability within their sector.
+It will give students experience working within a commercial studio towards specific client briefs.
+The module allows students the opportunity to investigate a potential skill gap, innovation or opportunity within the sector in order to present a practical response to the identified, demonstrating their understanding of the sector and advancement of their technical skill.
+Students will present their practical response to develop skills within networking, self-promotion and critical analysis in order to show an application of the key technical and transferable skills reflective of onward employability within their sector.